matrix-io/matrix-documentation/docs/matrix-creator/resources/microphone.md

 <h2 style="padding-top:0;">Connection to the FPGA:</h2>

-You can check the <a href="https://github.com/matrix-io/matrix-creator-fpga/blob/master/creator_core/creator.ucf" target="_blank">creator.ucf</a> file from the basic FPGA architecture.
-Here are the connections between the mics and the FPGA:
+You can check the physical connection between the FPGA and other components in
+<a href="https://github.com/matrix-io/matrix-creator-fpga/blob/master/creator_core/creator.ucf" target="_blank">creator.ucf</a>

 | Mic  |   FPGA pin  |   PDM_Data  |
 | ---- | ----------- | ----------- |